enrichman/stegosecrets/README.md

 # StegoSecretS

-StegoSecretS combines AES-256 encryption, Shamir's Secret Sharing (SSS) and steganography!
+StegoSecretS combines [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption, [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) and [steganography](https://en.wikipedia.org/wiki/Steganography)!

-It helps you sharing secrets among other peers, keeping a minimum threshold of keys to decrypt the original secret.
+It helps you splitting a secret among other peers, keeping a minimum threshold of keys to recover the original one.
-The partial keys can also be hidden inside images, adding an additional layer of "security".
+The partial keys can be also be inside images, adding an additional layer of "security".

+***Note:** the project is under active development.
+The APIs are subject to change!*

 ## How does it work?